tmr232/regshot/files/readme.txt

 Do not compare shots saved with different "UseLongRegHead" option!

 (12) New to 1.8.3 (beta):
-Regshot hive's structure is changed in this version, so old hive cannot load into this version
+Regshot hive's structure is slightly changed in this version, so old hive cannot load into this version.
+182to183.exe can make transfers from old hive to new one. x64 build is added, try it on 64bit Windows.

 -----------------
 Thanks: